Earth, Wind, Fire, Water, Sky: Climate Transformed

 Date: April 6, 2023, 4 to 5:30pm

-The panel artists will discuss how their work reflects the human relationship to the environment and the natural world and how it offers resilience and hope in this time of climate change/transformation.
-They will each give a brief presentation about their research, aesthetic and processes.
-The panel will be open to questions via Zoom chat and audience participation via Zoom and live.
+The panel artists will discuss how their work reflects the human relationship to the environment and the natural world and how it offers resilience and hope in this time of climate change and transformation.
+They will also each give a brief presentation on their research, aesthetic, and process.
+To round out the panel, we’ve invited Professor of Environmental Science at Concordia University Bretta Speck, Ph.D to discuss the important role artists play in environmental education.

 Meet the Artists